CarsonSSk/grocery_website/README.md

 git commit -m "mesage about what you changed (with quotation marks)"<br/>
 git push origin BRANCH_NAME

 Then on the Github website, submit a pull request and message me on Discord so I can merge your changes into main.
+Don't be afraid to push regularly and have me merge into main, or else other people won't be able to get your changes as they're working.